- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

 Is your cat declawed?

 This procedure is becoming less commonplace than it was even a decade ago.
 For those of you outside of the United States, declawing is the removal of the claw and bone up to the first joint of the toe.
 It can be exceedingly painful for your cat to bear weight on the paws immediately after surgery and in some cases for the indefinite future.
-If pain occurs, your cat may become reluctant to dig in his litter tray and find alternate spots to go to the toilet.
+If pain occurs, your cat may become reluctant to dig in his litter tray and find other spots to go to the toilet.

 Where is your litter tray located?Cats like their privacy when they go to the toilet.
 If your litter tray is in a high traffic area or noisy area, your cat may prefer to find somewhere quieter to urinate.
 Also, cats don’t like to go to the toilet close to where they eat, so make sure it is a distance away from food and water bowls.

 Have you made any changes to your litter tray recently?Location, size, changed brands or type of cat litter can all play a factor.
-Cats are creatures of habit and just like us they have their own preferences.
+Cats are creatures of habit and just like us they have their preferences.
 So if possible, find what works for your cat and stick with it.
 Some cats like open litter trays, others prefer covered ones for extra privacy.
-You may have to initially experiment until you can get the right set up for your particular household.
+You may have to experiment initially until you can get the right set up for your particular household.

 Are you sure your cat is urinating outside the litter tray vs spraying?A cat who is urinating outside the litter tray will do so on horizontal surfaces.
 Usually the floor, but sometimes on furniture such as your bed, or a chair.
 A cat spraying will do so on vertical surfaces, such as walls, doors or windows.
 Spraying is territorial behaviour and is seen much more frequently in entire male cats.